WilleGyr/AV_City_Comparison/README.md

 ## How It Works

-Two pipelines feed one Flask app — a **per-log render** that produces an annotated MP4, and a **bulk extractor** that aggregates every log into a single comparison dataset.
+Two pipelines feed one Flask app, a **per-log render** that produces an annotated MP4, and a **bulk extractor** that aggregates every log into a single comparison dataset.

 ### The complexity score